jjprogramsllc/practical-form.js/Readme.md

 Installation
 ======================================================
-* This depends on Bootstrap & UI.Bootstrap, Please include these first
+* This depends on AngularJS, Bootstrap & UI.Bootstrap, Please include these first
 * Include the compiled file
       <script src="path/praticalforms.js"></script>
 * Add the module as a dependence of the angular app